 Consideration of the factors affecting settlement growth is to be included in the report.

-Use of a good village map will be helpful in drawing a sketchmap of the village with its various zones, in the practical use of scale and in detailed description.
+Use of a good village map will be helpful in drawing a sketchmap of the village with its various practical use of scale and in detailed description.
 A photocamera would also be very helpful.